yuutayamada/company-arduino/README.md

 this package.
 Also, you need irony-mode's setting, so please follow the irony-mode's instruction (https://github.com/Sarcasm/irony-mode).

+## Installation
+This package can install from via [MELPA](http://melpa.org/#/).
+So if you already set up MELPA, you can install it by using:

+`M-x package-install RET company-arduino RET`

 ## Usage
 Set $ARDUINO_HOME environment variable as Arduino IDE's installed directory.